-{show command append url}
+show command | append url

-command Any Cisco IOS showcommand. append url The addition of this syntax redirects the command output to the file location specified in the Universal Resource Locator (URL).
-The pipe ( ) is required.
+Syntax Description command Any Cisco IOS show command. append url The addition of this syntax redirects the command output to the file location specified in the Universal Resource Locator (URL).
+The pipe (I) is required.
 The Cisco IOS File System (IFS) uses URLs to specify the location of a file system, directory, and file.
 Typical URL elements include: prefix:[directory/]filename Prefixes can be local file locations, such as flash: or disk0: .
-Alternatively, you can specify network locations using the following syntax: ftp: [[//[username [:password ]@]location ]/directory ]/filename tftp: [[//location ]/directory ]/filename The rcp: prefix is not supported.
+Alternatively, you can specify network locations using the following syntax: ftp:[[//[username[:password]@]location]/directory]/filename tftp:[[//location]/directory]/filename The rcp: prefix is not supported.

-Command History Release Modification

-12.0(21)8 This command was introduced.

-12.2(13)T This command was integrated into Cisco IOS Release 12.2(13)T.

-To display all URL prefixes that are supported for this command, use the showcommand| append ? command.
-This command adds the show command output to the end of the specified file.

-Examples In the following example, output from the show tech-support command is redirected to an existing file on Disk 1 with the file-name of "showoutput.txt."
-This output is added at the end of any existing data in the file.

-Router# show tech-support | append disk1:showoutput.txt

-Command Description show <command/> redirect Redirects the output of any show command to a specified file. show <command/> tee Copies the show command output to a file while displaying it on the terminal.
+Command History Release Modification 12.0(21)S This command was introduced.
+12.2(13)T This command was integrated into Cisco IOS Release 12.2(13)T. Usage Guidelines To display all URL prefix command. xes that are supported for this command, use the show command append ?
+This command adds the s show command output to the end of the specified file.
+Examples • • , output from the show tech-support command is redirected to an existing file ame of "showoutput.txt."
+This output is added at the end of any existing data in Router# show tech-supp port append disk1:showoutput.txt Related Commands Command Description show <command/> redi rect Redirects the output of any show command to a specified file. show <command/> tee Copies the show command output to a file while displaying it on the terminal.

-show command begin
+show <command> begin

-To begin the output of any showcommand from a specified string, use the show command | begin command in EXEC mode.
+To begin the output of any show command from a specified string, use the show command | begin command in EXEC mode.

-{show command| begin regular-expression}
+show command | begin regular-expression

-command Any supported show command.
-1 A vertical bar (the "pipe" symbol) indicates that an output processing specification follows. regular-expression Any regular expression found in show command output.
+Syntax Description command Any supported show command. Ι A vertical bar (the "pipe" symbol) indicates that an output processing specification follows. regular-expression Any regular expression found in show command output.
 The show output will begin from the first instance of this string (output prior to this string will not be printed to the screen).
 The string is case-sensitive.
 Use parenthesis to indicate a literal use of spaces.
-1 Specifies a search at aMore prompt that begins unfiltered output with the first line that contains the regular expression. - Specifies a filter at aMore prompt that only displays output lines that do not contain the regular expression. + Specifies a filter at aMore prompt that only displays output lines that contain the regular expression.
+1 Specifies a search at aMore prompt that begins unfiltered output with the first line that contains the regular expression.
+Specifies a filter at aMore prompt that only displays output lines that do not contain the regular expression. + Specifies a filter at aMore prompt that only displays output lines that contain the regular expression.

-Release Modification 8.3 The show command was introduced.
+Command History Release Modification 8.3 The show command was introduced.
 12.0(1)T This extension of the show command was introduced 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

 The regular-expression argument is case sensitive and allows for complex matching requirements.
 Use parenthesis to indicate a literal use of spaces.
-For example, | begin u indicates that the show output should begin with any line that contains a u; | begin ( u) indicates that the show output should begin with any line that contains a space and a u together (line has a word that begins with a lowercase u).
+For example, | begin u indicates that the show output should begin with any line that contains a u; | begin (u) indicates that the show output should begin with any line that contains a u together (line has a word that begins with a lowercase u).

-To search the remaining output of the show command, use the following command at the --More-- prompt:
+To search the remaining output of the show command, use the following command at the --More-prompt:

-/ regular-expression
+Iregular-expression